audio-visual/voicestyle/README.md

 # voicestyle
  Guess the appearance of an unseen person's face from their unheard voice.
 A voice-based generation model.
+Corresponding paper: [TOMM-Voicetyle](https://dl.acm.org/doi/10.1145/3671002)

 # Inference